 One use for copying a sentence is in the situation where you have exported a topic from one device, imported it on another, and then gone on to add different sentences to each.
 If you then want to merge the additions back into a single topic, the Copy option helps make this easy.
 Refer to Chapter 8 for details of how to export and import topics.

-If you refer back to the first image in this chapter, you'll see that after you tap the closed padlock button, the + button is replaced by a button with a symbol i.
-If you tap this, it reveals the Topic Details view, with a number of fields you can update, as shown to the right:
+If you refer back to the first image in this chapter, you'll see that after you tap the Edit or closed padlock button, the +button is replaced by a ⓘ button.
+If you tap this, it reveals the Topic Details view, with a number of fields you can update, as shown below:

 Editing this changes the title of the topic, as shown in the app's main view.
 By default it's the same as the text on the topic's first page, but you can change it here to something different.